Finance and housing

 Bring the following documents to the appointment

-- Print of the approval letter of the Dutch Immigration Service (IND);
+- Print of the approval letter of the Dutch Immigration Service (IND) if applicable

 If you are going to change your address or move to another city do not forget to inform the municipality.
 If your study period ends and you want to leave the Netherlands, you have to deregister.